A. First-year Student Seminars and College Writing Courses

 Faculty may design interdepartmental minors in those areas of the curriculum in which a major is not offered, subject to approval by the full faculty.

 A course may count toward a student's major or minor, but not toward both.
 A course counted toward one minor may not be counted toward an additional minor.

 H. Independent Scholar Program

-Eligibility: In order to qualify to be an Independent Scholar, a student must demonstrate a high level of scholarship.
-It is the normal expectation that students applying for Independent Scholar status be in their sophomore year with no fewer than 14 credits remaining, have a GPA of 3.5 or higher, and that they will fulfill all requirements for the degree using their approved Independent Scholar plan as their major course of study.
+Eligibility: For an application to be considered, a student must be in their sophomore year and have a GPA of 3.5 or higher.
+If approved, students must fulfill all requirements for the degree using their approved Independent Scholar plan as their major course of study.
 Independent Scholar proposals will be evaluated in light of feasibility, academic disciplinary integrity, and demonstrated ability of the student.
 A successful proposal must articulate a fully developed program of study, must include a methods course, and must demonstrate compellingly that the student’s academic goals cannot be met through existing majors.